 FRIEND: Good bye, my friend.

-NARRATOR: After a few months the merchant came back and the first thing he did, was to go and see his friend to get back his gold bars.
+NARRATOR: After a few months the merchant came back and the first thing he did, was to go and see his friend to get back his gold coins.

 FRIEND: Oh, your back!.
 How’s your sister?.